 In the short-term, a firm faces a trade-off along one particular isoquant.
 But, in the long-term, a firm can invest in increasing capital stock and produce at a higher output for the same quantity of labour.

-An isocost shows all the combination of factors that cost the same to employ.
+An isocost shows all the combinations of factors that cost the same to employ.